Ground source heat pump: Environmental impact

 The US Environmental Protection Agency (EPA) has called ground source heat pumps the most energy-efficient, environmentally clean, and cost-effective space conditioning systems available.
-Heat pumps offer significant emission reductions potential, particularly where they are used for both heating and cooling and where the electricity is produced from renewable resources.
+Heat pumps offer significant emission reductions potential where the electricity is produced from renewable resources.

-GSHPs have unsurpassed thermal efficiencies and produce zero emissions locally, but their electricity supply includes components with high greenhouse gas emissions unless the owner has opted for a 100% renewable energy supply.
+GSHPs have unsurpassed thermal efficiencies and produce zero emissions locally, but their electricity supply includes components with high greenhouse gas emissions unless it is a 100% renewable energy supply.
 Their environmental impact, therefore, depends on the characteristics of the electricity supply and the available alternatives.

 The GHG emissions savings from a heat pump over a conventional furnace can be calculated based on the following formula: